Adam Vinatieri: 2006 season

 After the 2005 season, the Patriots chose not to place their franchise tag on Vinatieri as they had the year before, allowing him to become a free agent.
 He had met with the Green Bay Packers, but was set on signing in either a warm-weather climate or a team that played home games in a dome.
 On March 22, 2006, Vinatieri signed with the Indianapolis Colts, replacing Mike Vanderjagt, who signed with the Dallas Cowboys.
 Vinatieri was signed to a five-year contract and received a $3.5 million signing bonus.

 "When the Colts called, I told my agent, 'Let's not screw around,'" said Vinatieri, in his first extensive comments regarding his departure from New England.
 "I told him, 'If Indy is interested, let's get this done.'"
 Vinatieri said he has no regrets about not giving the Patriots a chance to counter the offer.

 With the Colts, Vinatieri had been a perfect 10-of-10 in kicks in the RCA Dome.
 He finished the 2006 season converting all 38 extra point attempts and 25 of 28 field goal attempts.
 He won AFC Special Teams Player of the Week for his performances in Week 1 against the New York Giants and Week 8 against the Denver Broncos.
 In the Divisional Round, Vinatieri kicked five field goals in the Colts' 15–6 upset of the favored Baltimore Ravens.

 The Colts reached Super Bowl XLI after defeating the New England Patriots in the AFC Championship.
 It was Vinatieri's fifth Super Bowl appearance, and his first with the Colts.
 The Colts defeated the Chicago Bears 29–17.
-Vinatieri converted three of four field goal attempts and one of two extra point attempts, the miss when punter/holder Hunter Smith fumbled the snap on the extra-point attempt after the Colts' first offensive touchdown.
+Chicago rookie Devin Hester returned Vinatieri's opening kickoff 92 yards for a touchdown.
+Through 2026, it remains the only touchdown return of an opening kickoff in Super Bowl history.
+All the subsequent kickoffs by Vinatieri were squib kicks directed away from Hester.
+Vinatieri converted three of four field goal attempts and one of two extra point attempts in the game, the miss when punter/holder Hunter Smith fumbled the snap on the extra-point attempt after the Colts' first offensive touchdown.
 He missed a 36-yard kick wide left at the end of the first half—the third time he had missed a kick in the Super Bowl.
 Super Bowl XLI was Vinatieri's fourth Super Bowl victory.

-Vinatieri finished the 2006–07 postseason with 49 total points and 14 field goals, both NFL records.
-He is the only player to have three or more field goals in four consecutive postseason games.
+Vinatieri finished his playoff run with 49 total points and 14 field goals, which both set new league records for one postseason that still stand (Evan McPherson tied his field goal record in the 2021–22 NFL playoffs).
+Vinatieri also became the first (and so far only) player have three or more field goals in four consecutive postseason games.